 The 4K comes with a relatively small 18-inch grill grate and features Fast Flame ignition using an electric hob type ring, so you will need to find a nearby electricity outlet to use it.
 Once fired up, the lid’s oven-type seal keeps the heat in for up to eight hours at time if slow cooking or smoking – and on just one kilogram of charcoal.
 Other fine design flourishes include numbered aluminium air flow valves, an interior light, a handy front drawer to store the four meat probes it comes with and a clever charcoal top-up portal on the side.
 The LED display’s a nice addition, too, though it is very difficult to read in bright sunlight.

-Designed for, or at least marketed to, people who want to BBQ on the balcony without breaking the terms of their lease, or causing their neighbours to come and KILL them, the Weber Pulse 1000 is an electric barbecue.
+Designed for people who want to BBQ on the balcony without breaking the terms of their lease, or causing their neighbours to come and KILL them, the Weber Pulse 1000 (opens in new tab) is an electric barbecue.

 Grill purists will have already moved on by now having read that opening sentence, but it's actually a great device.
 The best way to think of it is more like an absolutely enormous George Foreman type grill.
 Or, more accurately, like the Sage by Heston Blumenthal take on a George Foreman grill.

-Slightly to my surprise, as well as being well cooked every time (so long as you keep an eye on the aforementioned app), food done on the Pulse 1000 does seem to have a more barbecue taste to it than what you'd get from a standard electric grill.
+Slightly to my surprise, as well as being well cooked every time, food done on the Pulse 1000 does seem to have a more barbecue taste to it than what you'd get from a standard electric grill.
 Weber reckons that's down to its porcelain enamelled cast iron plates, but maybe it's just the fresh air.

 On the subject of fresh air, I ought to address the main marketing claim of the Pulse 1000: that it's more neighbour-friendly.
 It's true to say that there's no charcoal smoke or potentially deadly and probably lease-violating gas canisters involved, but due to science, smoke and fumes coming off your food is pretty much unavoidable.

 Fancy a big fat juicy sirloin with a crisp, black, caramelised outer like they do at your favourite steakhouse?
-Step this way.
+Hop this way.

 The Toronto is essentially a super hot gas grill that uses a rectangular 3kW ceramic infrared burner to sear steaks at up to 800˚C in about 45 seconds per side.
-Simply attach it to some Patio gas – it comes with a hose and regulator – and fire it up using the battery-powered flame igniter.
+Simply attach it to some Patio gas and fire it up using the battery-powered flame igniter.
 It comes with two small cooking grates (only enough space for one large steak at a time), a grate handle and two grease trays.
 The inner walls are comprised of a series of rails set at different heights so you could feasibly place some sausages or chicken wings on a lower rung, turn the flame down and grill them at a more modest temperature.

 We tried the Toronto using both fillet and sirloin steak.
 The fillet was a perfect medium rare after just 90 seconds though some parts of its surface failed to blacken as we expected and we think this might have been due to its dearth of fat.
-By contrast, the fatty sirloin positively sizzled, turning the flame into an orange fireball (a small one) and crisping the outside to black perfection.
-Both steaks were very succulent – among the juiciest we’ve ever made at home.
-And all without stinking the kitchen out and setting off the fire alarm.
-That said, they didn’t look as smooth, shiny and appetising on the outside as if we’d fried them on a high heat in a pan.
+By contrast, the fatty sirloin positively sizzled, turning the flame into an orange fireball and crisping the outside to black perfection.
+Both steaks were very succulent but they didn’t look as smooth, shiny and appetising on the outside as if we’d fried them on a high heat in a pan.